Quantum-Universal-Education/Quantum-Universal-Education.github.io/UnitaryHack2026/rules.md

 made.
 If Full Tutorial Mode is on, a non-blocking corner overlay walks through each stage of that process while it happens.

-### 2. Breed Phase (every other round)
+### 2. Breed Phase (every round)

-Breeding and molting happen once every **two** flap-phase turns (one from you, one from the Hive) — so roughly every other round, not every round.
+Breeding and molting happen after every single flap-phase turn — your move and the Hive's response both count as one full round, and breeding/molting follows immediately after.

 On each coop side, if there are two or more birds present, a chick is born.
 The chick's three feather genes are inherited from its two parents: